tayyaba1218/project/README.md

-#Created a Convolution Neural Network machine model that predicts the age of people from animage
-using facial features Adapted methods from an IEEE Research paper
+## Created a Convolution Neural Network machine model that predicts the age of people from an image using facial features Adapted methods from an IEEE Research paper
-#The goal of this project is to get efficient results with smaller datasets
+## The goal of this project is to get efficient results with smaller datasets